ephieo/journal_capstone_FE/README.md

 - Displaying posts and quotes in order of date and time.
 - Making the webapp responsive on different devices and sizes.
 - Being able to click onto individual quotes and delete them.
+- Text in the form wrapping onto the next line instead of one long line.
+- Fixing failing CI.

 ### Developer - Ephrathah Oyedoh